ytzhu-gt/6300Spring21zhu64/Design Description.md

 iv.
 Cost of living in the location (expressed as an index)

-- Add 'costofLiving: int' to class 'Jobs' as an attribute.
+- Add 'costLiving: int' to class 'Jobs' as an attribute.

 v.
 Possibility to work remotely (expressed as the number of days a week one could work remotely, between 1 and 5)